-Back to school marketing is traditionally a big driver of retail sales, second only to the holiday season.
-With the numerous uncertainties and disruptions created by the COVID-19 pandemic, you should start planning now for how to approach consumers in the months ahead.
+Back-to-school marketing is traditionally a big driver of retail school supply sales, second only to the holiday season.
+Start planning now for how to approach consumers in the months ahead.

-- The National Retail Federation says that combined K-12 and college spending for the current school year is a record $101.6 billion.
+- The National Retail Federation says that combined K-12 and college spending for the current school year is a record $108.1 billion

-3. Prioritize your resources.
 What are you willing to do?
-Do you make major changes to your site or app just for back to school?
+Do you make major changes to your site or app just for back-to-school?
 Do you focus on helpful content for the consumer and where they are now?
 Do you spend on PPC campaigns?

-As the second biggest shopping season each year, back to school marketing is very competitive.
-For the 2021-2022 school year, the landscape has changed dramatically.
-Many retailers have gone out of business, online commerce is more dominant than ever, and consumer preferences have changed – maybe permanently.
+As the second biggest shopping season each year, back-to-school marketing is very competitive.
+For the 2022-2023 school year, online commerce is more dominant than ever, and consumer preferences continue to evolve.

 - Friends and Family Discounts